pydrake.symbolic

 pydrake.symbolic.cosh(arg0: pydrake.symbolic.Expression) pydrake.symbolic.Expression

-pydrake.symbolic.DecomposeAffineExpression(e: pydrake.symbolic.Expression, map_var_to_index: Dict[int, int]) Tuple[numpy.ndarray[numpy.float64[1, n]], float]
+pydrake.symbolic.DecomposeAffineExpression(e: pydrake.symbolic.Expression, map_var_to_index: dict[int, int]) tuple[numpy.ndarray[numpy.float64[1, n]], float]

 Decomposes an affine combination e = c0 + c1 * v1 + … cn * vn into the following: